HOW IT WORKS

-- The pre-mixed base concrete is poured on site and then a secondary accent color is added to the surface.
+- Pour the base concrete on site.
+Then add a secondary accent color to the surface.

-- The concrete is stamped shortly before it’s fully dry, then sealed later to preserve the color.
+- Stamp the concrete shortly before it’s fully dry.
+Seal it later to preserve the color.

-In the case of slate stamped concrete, the colors and stamping pattern will align with the look of slate tile.
+So, what is slate stamped concrete?
+In this case, the colors and stamping pattern will align with the look of slate tile.
 If you wanted a different look for stamped concrete, you could customize your selections to fit your aesthetic.

-In terms of durability, slate tile and stamped concrete can both last for decades with proper maintenance.
+In terms of durability, both last for decades with proper maintenance.
 Concrete and tile are both subject to cracking with ground shifting, but we strategically scour our concrete to control cracking.

-During your consultation, we can go over both options in full to determine if you’d prefer slate stamped concrete or slate tile.
+During your consultation, we can go over both options in full to determine which option you would prefer.

 If you’re interested in getting slate stamped concrete in Michigan, N&M Restoration is here to help.
 We specialize in paving and residential concrete, including stamped concrete, exposed aggregate concrete, concrete overlays, and more.
-Reach out to (586) 350-5824 to schedule your in-person consultation.
-You’ll receive a digital proposal on-site so you can make an informed decision.
+Reach out to (248) 924-9798 to schedule your in-person consultation.